Water & Ocean Resources

 Reducing flood risk in Ho Chi Minh City

-After a devastating flood in Ho Chi Minh City, the World Bank worked with the city to develop a robust strategy for flood control to manage and mitigate future risks.More »
+After a devastating flood in Ho Chi Minh City, the World Bank used Analytica to develop a robust strategy to help the city manage and reduce risks of future flooding.

 Are farmed salmon safe to eat?

-Are farmed salmon safe to eat?
-Finnish Public Health analysts show that eating farmed salmon is much healthier than beef.More »
+By comparing the risks and health benefits of farmed salmon, Finnish analysts show that eating farmed salmon is much healthier than eating beef and other animal proteins.

 Do Inuit hunters threaten whale populations?